 One of the best ways to plan a meeting across time zones is to look at international clocks so that you can find an overlapping time between 8 am and 6 pm.
 This should allow you to find a time that will work for your entire team, hopefully without anyone having to sacrifice an early or late hour for the meeting.

 If you want your team to run smoothly, open and effective communication is key.
 Scheduling meetings without knowing who will be available can make things challenging.
 If there is a day that half of the team has scheduling conflicts, they’d likely miss the meeting.
 If everyone has access to the work schedule—so that they know when people will be at work—there won’t be any confusion on deadlines or meetings.
+Exploring the dynamics and benefits of switching to async work can further streamline team communication, enabling employees to interact and collaborate without being bound by simultaneous availability, and fostering a flexible and inclusive work environment.

 Part of being able to effectively communicate with your team is to have the equipment to do so.
 Providing your team with a discretionary budget they can use for work supplies can make a big difference to many people.
 Having access to a reliable laptop with a high-quality camera, noise-canceling headphones, and a microphone changes how your employees will communicate.